 If there’s anything that’s the same across all of the different styles of guitar, it’s technique.

-Whether you’re trying to learn the techniques of a virtuoso and play like Satriani, learn a smooth style like Richie Havens with open tunings and barred chords, or learn basic techniques to really bring out the emotion in your playing, technique is a key part of learning to play the guitar.
+Whether you’re trying to learn the techniques of a virtuoso and play like Satriani, learn a smooth style like Richie Havens with open tunings and barre chords, or learn basic lines to really bring out the emotion in your playing, technique is a key part of learning to play the guitar.

 But how do you learn how to play guitar well?
 How do you improve your technique?

 And after all, just what is technique anyway?
-It’s the ability to create the proper notes and produce the sounds you want.
+It’s the ability to create the proper notes and produce the sounds you want – efficiently, tirelessly, and comfortably.

 Improving your basic guitar technique will give you more confidence in yourself and your abilities, and you’ll also be better able to master your instrument and play anything you like.

-Improving your guitar technique means acquiring good habits by focussing on the small details.
+Improving your guitar technique means acquiring good habits by focusing on the small details.

 And what are those?